Unified strength theory: Mathematical formulation

 The unified yield criterion (UYC) is the simplification of UST when $\alpha = 1$, i.e.

-Limit surfaces of Unified Strength Theory
+Limit surfaces

 The limit surfaces of the unified strength theory in principal stress space are usually a semi-infinite dodecahedron cone with unequal sides.
 The shape and size of the limiting dodecahedron cone depends on the parameter b and $\alpha$.
 The limit surfaces of UST and UYC are shown as follows.